-3 Click the name of the deployment package you want to use, save the package to the local drive of the device, then assign executable permissions to the file by running the command chmod 755 filename.
+- 3 At the command prompt, specify executable permissions to the downloaded.bin file by running the chmod +x <file name> command. - For more information on the options that you can use with the package, see "Package Options for Windows, Linux, and Macintosh" on page 130. - 4 Click the required deployment package you want to use, save the package to the local drive of the device, then assign executable permissions to the file by running the command chmod 755 filename.

-For information on the options that you can use with the package, see "Package Options for Windows, Linux, and Macintosh" on page 116.
+For information on the options that you can use with the package, see "Package Options for Windows, Linux, and Macintosh" on page 130.

-4 (Optional) On a RHEL device, run the following command:
+5 (Optional) On a RHEL device, run the following command: